ortus-docs/contentbox-docs/introduction/whats_new_3_0_0/architecture.md

 ### Password Policy
-A new password policy is now in place for ContentBox for new and current users.
+A new password policy is now in place for ContentBox for new and current users, which must be greater than 8 characters with at least one:

+* Lower case character
+* Upper case character
+* Digit
+* Special character

 ### Core Settings